 What was once looked upon as a “luxury” for star athletes, sports drinks seem to have become a norm in the fitness world now.
 With so many varieties and flavours available in the market, each brand claims that they are just what sportspeople and athletes require to stay at the top of the game.
-They contain essential nutrients which work towards rejuvenating the body and boosting energy when you are in the middle of your game.

 However, a recent study done by Pennsylvania State University in the US states otherwise.
 It says that consuming sports drinks may not be as good for you as sipping on water.
 According to the researchers, energy beverages have been shown to elevate blood pressure and cause cardiac problems in children and teenagers.
 The marketing world maybe all gung-ho about energy drinks, making people consider it as an essential beverage during sports, but one shouldn’t consume them blindly without weighing the odds.